 Taxable Benefits - Automobile Used by an Employee

-If a vehicle is made available to an employee for personal use, then the employee is considered to have received a taxable benefit from their employer.
+If a company vehicle is made available to an employee for personal use, then the employee is considered to have received a taxable benefit from their employer.
 In the eyes of the CRA, even driving to and from work with a company car is considered personal use!

 The automobile taxable benefit is included in employment income on the employee’s annual T4 slip and is subject to payroll deductions including income tax, CPP and EI.
-There are two elements to the automobile taxable benefit: the standby charge and operating benefit.
+There are two elements to the automobile taxable benefit: the standby charge and the operating benefit.

 Standby Charge Benefit

 The standby charge benefit recognizes that the employee is receiving a benefit by having an automobile made available to them during the year.

 Generally speaking, the standby charge is calculated as

 - 2% per month of the cost of the automobile, or